 George C. Boldt of the Waldorf-Astoria, New York, has purchased “Hopwell Hall,” just above here, from William C. Browning estate.
 The property is said to be valued at $500,000.
 “Hopewell Hall” contains 225 acres and is one of the prettiest places on the St. Lawrence River.
 The property will become a part of the Boldt Farm.
 Mr. Boldt will fix the residence property up and rent it.
 He now owns nine places in one section.

-During the construction of Boldt Castle, George had purchased property on Wellesley Island and constructed a farm which he continued to occupy after ceasing work on the Castle in 1904.
-This information contradicts with whom the purchase was made from, so there’s uncertainty, at least within archived newspapers, as to whether Herbert Cappell owned the property or not.
+During the construction of Boldt Castle, George purchased property on Wellesley Island and constructed a farm which he continued to occupy after ceasing work on the Castle in 1904.
+This information contradicts with whom the purchase was made, so there’s uncertainty, at least within archived newspapers, as to whether Herbert Cappell owned the property or not.

-Also, some confusion exists as to what Boldt’s intent was with purchasing Hopewell Hall.
-Some article’s suggest it was purchased as a wedding gift to his only daughter, while the Daily Times noted the property, like some others that Boldt had acquired, would be rented out to close friends.
+Also, some confusion exists about Boldt’s intent with purchasing Hopewell Hall.
+Some articles suggest it was purchased as a wedding gift to his only daughter, while the Daily Times noted the property, like some others that Boldt had acquired, would be rented out to close friends.

-Nevertheless, the property would ultimately pass to his daughter, Mrs. Niles R. (Clover) Johaneson after George Boltd’s death on December 4, 1916, when Boldt would die suddenly at his apartment in the Waldorf-Astoria.
-At the time, George Boldt had amassed approximately 3,000 acres total of property on the St. Lawrence River alone with an estimated worth of $5,000,000.
+Nevertheless, the property would ultimately pass to his daughter, Mrs. Niles R. (Clover) Johaneson, after George Boltd’s death on December 4, 1916, when Boldt suddenly died at his Waldorf-Astoria apartment.
+At the time, George Boldt had amassed approximately 3,000 acres total of property on the St. Lawrence River alone, with an estimated worth of $5,000,000.
 In 2021 dollars, that would equate to nearly $127,500,000.

 As a result, Hopewell Hall would stay within the Boldt Family for generations, from Clover Louis Boldt, as she was divorced by 1910, to her daughter, Clover Wotherspoon Boldt (soon to be Boldt Baird), upon her death in 1963.
 Three years after Clover Wotherspoon Boldt Baird passed away in 1993, her descendants would sell it to Marguerite Sanzone.